Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 4: Use a template engine to easily generate configuration files

 #### 4.1
-The size of the container is key for our docker engine performance.
+The size of the container is the key for our docker engine performance.
 So how docker really build images and run multiple containers over it?
 Let's say that we have a Dockerfile that contains three instructions :
 ```bash
 From ...
 Copy ...
 Run ...
 ```
-By running the ``` docker build ```command, each of which creates a layer.
+By running the ``` docker build ``` command, each of which creates a layer.
 Those layers are stacked on top of each other.
 The final image contains only three layers in read-only mode. when we create a new container by executing the command ```docker run``` using the previous image, a thin writable container layer is added to allows read and write operations.
 Now, we give you another example, suppose that we have two Dokerfile contains the following instructions :